emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![aws-vpc-request](../_assets/deployments/aws-vpc-request.png)

    After filling in all the information, click the button of `Create Peering Connection`

-3. After the creation is complete, the following is displayed.
+3. Once created, the following will be displayed.
 Please record `Requester VPC owner`, `Requester VPC ID`, `VPC Peering Connection`, which need to be used later

    ![aws-vpc1](../_assets/deployments/aws-vpc1.png)